StuyPulse/newbie-ed/2021/03_java/README.md

 3. To check if this worked, open (or reopen) Git Bash and type in `javac` and press `Enter`
 4. If command is not found, contact an oldbie and set up a meeting with them.

+# How to set up Java (for all other operating systems)
+Go here: and follow the instruction for you specific operating system: https://adoptopenjdk.net/installation.html?variant=openjdk11&jvmVariant=hotspot (I would recommend you to use the same version and JVM as the one mentioned above)

 # Hello, welcome to Java Basics
 Slides link: https://docs.google.com/presentation/d/1xhS--sEqA-Y6u4INrUqtSythrm8nzE3HyGasOc0NnVc/edit?usp=sharing